Individual Thought Patterns: Background and recording

-DiGiorgio recalled working with LaRocque as a notable experience: Schuldiner only wanted LaRocque to play solo sections, so he only sent LaRocque the few bars of the songs where the solo would be.
+Schuldiner only wanted LaRocque to play solo sections, so he only sent LaRocque the few bars of the songs where the solo would be.
 LaRocque would then arrive at the studio without much preparation, and largely improvised the solos, impressing everyone.
 In a 2021 interview, LaRocque would downplay this account, saying that he did prepare multiple ideas and alternate melody lines for each solo.
+LaRocque did ultimately record doubles for several of Schuldiner's rhythm tracks in addition to his solos.
+Schuldiner was quoted saying: "I wanted everything about the album to be top-notch.
+I grew up listening to a lot of bands that had a twin-axe attack, and I think it's somewhat important to have if you really want to be heavy.
+It adds variety to the music.
+Just knowing that I was working with such a talented shredder like Andy really made me work hard."